reactorlabs/RhoVec/semantics.md

 `Combine` takes vectors as arguments, and combines/flattens them into a single vector.
 The dimensions vectors are ignored, so the resulting vector as null dimensions.

+Passing zero arguments to `Combine` will return the null vector, `Vnull`.
+Combining multiple null vectors will return the null vector.

 _Note:_ In R, arguments may also have different types, as vectors will be coerced to a common type.